-- Have two (2) or more employees or the equivalent of two (2) full-time employees.
+Have two (2) or more full-time employees or the equivalent of two (2) full-time employees throughout the duration of the contract.
 Principals of corporations and owners of businesses such as sole proprietors or partners, are not considered to be employees for this eligibility requirement.
+Cooperative owner employees who do not serve on the board of directors are considered to be employees for this eligibility requirement.
 An Applicant is not eligible to apply if it has no employees or if the workers are independent contractors, subcontractors or contract employees.
-However, if an Applicant leases its employees for payroll and tax reporting purposes, and has authority over the hiring, firing and scheduling of workers, it is eligible for funding consideration; - Are in good standing with regard to the laws, rules, and regulations for: Unemployment Insurance (UI), Worker Adjustment and Retraining Notification Act (WARN), Public Work, Labor Standards, Safety and Health, NYS Department of State Division of Corporations, Workers Compensation Insurance, and Disability Insurance; and - Are, or have partnerships with, business(es) that commit to interview and consider trainees for employment.
+However, if an Applicant leases its employees for payroll and tax reporting purposes, and has authority over the hiring, firing and scheduling of workers, it is eligible for funding consideration;

+- Are in good standing with regard to the laws, rules, and regulations for: Unemployment Insurance (UI), Worker Adjustment and Retraining Notification Act (WARN), Public Work, Labor Standards, Safety and Health, NYS Department of State Division of Corporations, Workers Compensation Insurance, and Disability Insurance; and - Are, or have partnerships with, business(es) that commit to interview and consider trainees for employment.